 First click on the interaction button on the right side above the process steps and then select the interaction type Number Feedback.

 Important: If you want to have NO Tolerances at all, choose the absolute tolerance and leave the tolerance fields free.
-This makes sense for a simple measurement where you just want to make sure that only numerical values are entered by the user.
+This makes sense for a simple measurement, where you just want to make sure, that only numerical values are entered by the user.

 In addition, this interaction can be used to define whether the entered tolerance values are visible to the subsequent user and whether error messages occur in the report if the upper or lower tolerance limit is exceeded or undershot.
 For this, you must activate the fields visible.
 If you activate the fields failed if more or failed if less, the report is considered faulty if the upper or lower tolerance limit is exceeded or not reached.

 The number feedback in the Assistant

-View with visible target value and tolerance limits:
+View with visible target value and tolerance limits